 The circumstances under which detained immigrants cannot receive bond may vary depending on whether a detained individual is a lawful permanent resident or an undocumented immigrant, as well as how and when they were detained by ICE.
 If an ICE agent decides a detainee in Wheaton is not eligible for an immigration bond hearing, the only way they can get one is by asking for what is known as a “Joseph Hearing”, during which they could argue before a judge that they are not eligible for mandatory detention under current U.S. law.

-Requesting an Immigration Bond Hearing
+When is an Immigration Bond Hearing Requested?

 When they are first detained, immigrants in ICE custody will receive an I-286 notice that clarifies whether they will be eligible for bond.
 If this form declares, detainees have three options for requesting an immigration bond hearing: checking the specific box on the I-286 that indicates their desire for an Immigration Judge to review their case, verbally asking for a bond hearing at their first court date, or petitioning the Chicago Immigration Court through a written motion.